 The cruise-ship shaped Hotel Vis à Vis has one of the best views of Sestri Levante so it’s worth stopping in for pre-dinner drinks – even if you’re not staying on for the main course.

-Their chef is very inventive though and came up with some unusual combinations of flavours for the snacks.
-Seared tuna with passion fruit and white chocolate actually worked remarkably well and I had promised myself that I would try it at home some time soon.
+Their chef was very inventive and came up with some unusual combinations of flavours for the snacks.
+Seared tuna with passion fruit and white chocolate actually worked remarkably well and I promised myself that I would try it at home some time soon.

 20.00 Dinner at Cantine Cattaneo